toupiefolle/mad-spinning-top/_pages/about.md

 [here](https://www.rca.ac.uk/research-innovation/projects/cerfi-militant-analysis-collective-equipment-and-institutional-programming/))
 recovering the overlooked conceptual and practical legacy of the research cooperative CERFI (1967-1987) founded by Félix Guattari.
 This involved in-depth interviews and conversations with CERFI's members and collaborators, interviews with groups who have been influenced by the legacy of CERFI, translations and extensive analysis of newly found textual and visual archival material.
 The project received support from the Graham Foundation, Royal College of Art and *Het* Nieuwe Instituut.

 She is currently working on the book's project titled 'CERFI.
 Militant Analysis and Institutional Programming', forthcoming with Minor Compositions.

 **Professor Patrick ffrench** is Professor of French and former Vice Dean (Research) at King's College.
 He wrote his phd on the French literary and theoretical journal Tel Quel, in 1993, under the supervision of Professor Annette Lavers at the University College London.
 As a British Academy Postdoctoral Fellow at University College he worked on Georges Bataille and 20th-century French intellectual history, before moving to King's College London in 1999.
-The four books that have resulted from this work are: The Time of Theory: A History of Tel Quel (1996); The Cut: reading Bataille's Story of the Eye (2000);
+The four books that have resulted from this work are: *The Time of Theory: A History of Tel Quel* (1996); *The Cut: reading Bataille's Story of the Eye* (2000);
-After Bataille: Sacrifice, Exposure, Community (2007) and, co-edited and translated with Roland-François Lack, The Tel Quel Reader (2003).
+*After Bataille: Sacrifice, Exposure, Community* (2007) and, co-edited and translated with Roland-François Lack, *The Tel Quel Reader* (2003).
 Patrick's research ranges across French literature, philosophy and culture of the 20th-century, with a particular focus on critical theory, literature and film.
 He has written on Maurice Blanchot, Roland Barthes, Jean-Luc Nancy, Gilles Deleuze and Felix Guattari.
-More recently his work is about film philosophy and film theory; his two most recent books focus on resonances of a cinematographic imaginary in Proust's A la recherche du temps perdu (Thinking Cinema with Proust, Legenda, 2018) and cinema in the work of Roland Barthes (Roland Barthes and Film, Bloomsbury, 2019).
+More recently his work is about film philosophy and film theory; his two most recent books focus on resonances of a cinematographic imaginary in Proust's A la recherche du temps perdu (*Thinking Cinema with Proust*, Legenda, 2018) and cinema in the work of Roland Barthes (*Roland Barthes and Film*, Bloomsbury, 2019).

-Introduce Daniel
+**Daniel**...

-**Contact:** latoupiefolle.org\@gmail.com
+**Contact:** latoupiefolle.org@gmail.com